spatie/laravel-medialibrary/docs/converting-other-file-types/creating-a-custom-image-generator.md

 ## Creating the custom generator

-The first step for creating a custom generator is to create a class that extends `Spatie\Medialibrary\ImageGenerators`:
+The first step for creating a custom generator is to create a class that extends `Spatie\Medialibrary\Conversions\ImageGenerators\ImageGenerator`:

 ```php
 use Illuminate\Support\Collection;